Weak reflection principle for L\'evy processes

-holds for all $|z|\leq\beta |u|$ and all $|u|>R$.
-Notice that such $R$ and $\beta$ do exist, due to the inequalities (\ref{eq.psi.psiprime.asymp}).
-Increasing $R$, if necessary, we ensure that Lemma \ref{le:psi.est.2} can be applied for all $|u|>R$ and all $|z|>\beta R$.
-Finally, for any $|u|>R$, we integrate by parts to obtain:
+holds for all $\llvert z\rrvert \leq\beta\llvert u\rrvert $ and all $\llvert u\rrvert >R$.
+Notice that such $R$ and $\beta$ do exist, due to the inequalities (\ref {eqpsipsiprimeasymp}).
+Increasing $R$, if necessary, we ensure that Lemma~\ref{lepsiest2} can be applied for all $\llvert u\rrvert >R$ and all $\llvert z\rrvert >\beta R$.
+Finally, for any $\llvert u\rrvert >R$, we integrate by parts to obtain

-where we made use of (\ref{eq.fourth.int.aux}).
-Using the above estimate and (\ref{eq.tail.cond}), we conclude that $F^w$ belongs to $\mathbb{L}^2(\RR)$.
-Then, the standard properties of Fourier transform yield that $F^w$ is a Fourier transform of some $\tilde{g}^w\in\mathbb{L}^2(\RR)$.
+where we made use of (\ref{eqfourthintaux}).
+Using the above estimate and (\ref{eqtailcond}), we conclude that $F^w$ belongs to $\mathbb{L}^2(\RR)$.
+Then the standard properties of Fourier transform yield that $F^w$ is a Fourier transform of some $\tilde{g}^w\in\mathbb{L}^2(\RR)$.
 Moreover, $\tilde{g}^w$ can be obtained as the $\mathbb{L}^2(\RR)$-limit of functions $x\mapsto e^{-w x}g^w_r(x)$, as $r\rightarrow\infty$.
-Since we showed in step 1 that $g^w_r$ converges weakly to $g$ (which is independent of $w$), we conclude that $g(x)$ is locally integrable and $e^{-wx}g(x)$ is square integrable over $x\in\RR$, for any $w\geq\gamma$.
-In addition, the Fourier transform of $x\mapsto e^{-w x}g(x)$ is $F^w$, which implies:
+Since we showed in step~1 that $g^w_r$ converges weakly to $g$ (which is independent of $w$), we conclude that $g(x)$ is locally integrable, and $e^{-wx}g(x)$ is square integrable over $x\in\RR$, for any $w\geq\gamma$.
+In addition, the Fourier transform of $x\mapsto e^{-w x}g(x)$ is $F^w$, which implies

-where the convergence is understood in $\mathbb{L}^2(\RR)$ sense.
-Moreover, since $x\mapsto e^{-w x}g(x)$ is square integrable over $x\in\RR$ and $g$ has support in $[0,\infty)$, it is easy to deduce that the left hand side of the above equation converges point wise to a continuous function of $w+iu$, for all $u\in\RR$ and $w\geq\gamma$.
-This, along with Corollary \ref{cor:anExt}, implies:
+where the convergence is understood in an $\mathbb{L}^2(\RR)$ sense.
+Moreover, since $x\mapsto e^{-w x}g(x)$ is square integrable over $x\in \RR$ and $g$ has support in $[0,\infty)$, it is easy to deduce that the left-hand side of the above equation converges point wise to a continuous function of $w+iu$, for all $u\in\RR$ and $w\geq\gamma$.
+This, along with Corollary~\ref{coranExt}, implies

 for all $w\geq\gamma$.
-As shown in Subsection $\ref{subse:Laplace}$, a change of variables turns the left and the right hand sides of the above equation into the Laplace transforms of $\EE g(X_t)$ and $\EE h(X_t)$, respectively.
+As shown in Section~\ref{subseLaplace}, a change of variables turns the left and the right-hand sides of the above equation into the Laplace transforms of $\EE g(X_t)$ and $\EE h(X_t)$, respectively.
 Due to the uniqueness of the Laplace inverse, the expectations have to coincide for all $t>0$.